|Nutrition Facts (per serving)|

-Need a loaf of sourdough that can be prepared and baked in 3 hours?
-This quick rising sourdough bread uses active dry yeast for a faster rise while using the sourdough starter for the great sourdough flavor.
+A crusty loaf of sourdough bread can be prepared and baked in under three hours with this recipe.
+This quick-rising sourdough bread uses active dry yeast for a faster rise while using the sourdough starter for the great sourdough flavor.

 - 3/4 cup milk

-- 2 tbsp butter
+- 2 tablespoons butter

-- 2 tbsp sugar
+- 2 tablespoons sugar

-- 2 tsp salt
+- 2 teaspoons salt

-- 1 packet yeast (active dry)
+- 1 packet active dry yeast

 - 1/2 cup water (warm)

 - 1 1/2 cups sourdough starter